-3.2.
+4.2.
 Investigation Medicinal Product - placebo

-To maintain blinding, high quality placebo tablets will be utilised to provide a complete match with regards to the appearance (e.g. dimensions, markings, colour) of the Carvedilol 6.25 mg tablets being used.
+To maintain blinding, high quality placebo tablets will be utilised to provide a complete match with regards to the appearance (e.g. dimensions, markings, and colour) of the Carvedilol 6.25 mg tablets being used.
 The placebo tablets are presented as oval, slightly bi-convex white tablets marked S2 on one side and scored on the reverse.
 This is the same as the active medication.
-The 12.5 mg daily dose can be taken as 6.25 mg BD if preferred by the participant.

-3.3.
+4.3.
 Dosing regimen

 The two treatment arms will be Carvedilol or Placebo.
-The IMP will be started at a dose of 6.25 mg OD and up-titrated to a maximum daily dose of 12.5 mg if required at 1-week post-trial start.
+The IMP will be started at a dose of 6.25 mg OD and up-titrated to a maximum daily dose of 12.5 mg if required at 1-week post-randomisation.
 Following this, the trial drug will be dispensed 6 monthly for a total period of 3 years.